alfredangelov/R53ToBIND/README.md

 - If you see errors about invalid tokens or missing zones:
   - Ensure your session token is current and matches your access/secret key.
   - Check IAM permissions for `route53:GetHostedZone`.
-  - Confirm your `config.json` secret names match those in your vault.
+  - Confirm your `shared\config.json` secret names match those in your vault.
 - If you have multiple AWS PowerShell modules, uninstall all but the AWS.Tools.* modules.
-- Make sure your `InputZonePath` in `config.json` points to your manually trimmed zone file.
+- Make sure your `InputZonePath` in `shared\config.json` points to your manually trimmed zone file in the `export` directory.

 ---